Accidents at work and personal injury

 Immediately following an accident you should:

-seek medical advice where appropriate, ensureing your medical record states that the incident happened at work
+- seek medical advice where appropriate ensuring your medical record states where the incident happened

-report the incident in the accident book at your workplace, providing as much detail as possible
+- if at work, report the incident in the accident book providing as much detail as possible - if you believe that unsustainable pressures within the workplace were a factor, please state this

-if possible, take photographs or make a sketch of the area including any relevant hazards e.g. faulty equipment or slippery surfaces
+- if possible take photographs or make a sketch of the area including any relevant hazards, for example, faulty equipment or slippery surfaces

-take the details of the type and serial numbers of any relevant equipment, and
+- take the details of the type and serial numbers of any relevant equipment

 After the accident you should: